 IQPP certified centers provide manufacturers with the highest quality source material.
 IQPP certification focuses on:

-Donor Management Standards
+Donor Management and Donor Health Standards

 Community-based Donor Standard: This standard only allows donors who permanently reside within the defined Donor Recruitment Area of the plasma center to donate at that center.
 The standard helps to maintain a steady and reliable donor population and supply of quality plasma.